Mixing Melatonin and Alcohol: Is it Safe?

 Melatonin is a hormone produced in the brain.
-It helps to control your circadian rhythms which help to keep your body on an even setting.
+It helps control your circadian rhythms (the body’s biological clock)—which in turn helps moderate several bodily functions.

 Think of circadian rhythms as the biological process that tells you when to sleep at night and when to wake up in the morning.
 They are also known as daily rhythms or the sleep/wake cycle.